 “MD Transitioning Youth with Disabilities provided enhanced and coordinated services and supports to[mW1] Maryland youth[MW2] between the ages 14 -16 who received Supplemental Security Income (SSI) benefits.
 Such services and supports included:

 - Employment and post-secondary education preparation activities

 - Social and health linkages (for example, self-advocacy, youth development activities, health and wellness information)

 All services and supports were customized to the individual youth and services provided by Maryland PROMISE were also extended to family members.

-The primary goal of the state initiative is to assist youth recipients achieve better post-school outcomes, including graduating from high school ready for college and a career, completing post-secondary education and job training, and obtaining competitive employment in an integrated setting.
-The underlying premise of Maryland PROMISE is that improved coordination between services can improve outcomes for youth on SSI and their families.
-Maryland PROMISE’s goals include improving the life outcomes of youth on SSI and decreasing their reliance on the program, as well as reducing the federal government’s cost.
+The primary goal of the state initiative was to assist youth recipients achieve better post-school outcomes, including graduating from high school readiness for college and a career, completing post-secondary education and job training, and obtaining competitive employment in an integrated setting.
+More about Maryland PROMISE is available by accessing the web link."

 - School-to-Work Transition